Twipped/twipped.com/posts/2018-11-15-trans-positives.md

 - Sex.
 Hahahahahaha, cis men have _no fucking idea what they're missing_.
 Not only is physical intimacy so much more meaningful than it used to be, even arousal is more colorful.
 The female libido is like a baked brie delicately served over hot bread and jam with wine.
 The male libido felt like a wheel of sharp cheddar dropped on to the table with a beer stein and a big knife.

 - Boobs.
 Imagine being a teenage girl, waiting for puberty to start, waiting for your breasts to start growing... and it never happens.
 My brain knew they were supposed to be there, but they weren't, and it felt like missing a limb.
 I would look down and know that the view was wrong.
 Now my body finally feels whole.

+- Curves.
+I thoroughly enjoy being a curvy woman.
+I don't even know what more to say about that, it just feels so empowering.

 - Curly hair.
 I always looked after women with long curly hair with a powerful envy.
 Now I finally have it for myself!
 Yes, it can be a pain in the ass some times, but it's just such a delight!
 You, dear reader, might say "Well men can have long hair..." and you would be right. _Men_ can have long hair.
 A trans girl who has to hide who she is can't.
 It's blissful to be free of that limitation.